Advanced Mentoring Program

 - Build confidence

-Consisting of 9 x 90-minute sessions from February to December 2023, you will research and prepare a presentation on a contemporary and relevant topic, for discussion and learning points from the Mentor and the group.
+Consisting of 9 x 90-minute sessions, you will research and prepare a presentation on a contemporary and relevant topic, for discussion and learning points from the Mentor and the group.
 Each session will also feature discussion of current events and their impact on Engagement practice.

-Each program is capped at 12 participants for maximum benefit, and only one programs will run in 2023, so this is an exclusive opportunity.
+Each program is capped at 12 participants for maximum benefit, and only one program will run in 2024, so this is an exclusive opportunity.